 While any pharmacy can dispense PrEP, they might not always have it in stock.
 It’s best to check with the pharmacy in advance and if necessary, discuss how long it might take to order it for you.
 This could take a few days, so it’s best to make sure you top up your supply before completely running out.

 You can discover more about the news to list PrEP on the PBS and what this means for you in PrEP to be subsidised in Australia from April 1, 2018.

 Finding a GP

-There are several GP’s in Perth and one in Fremantle prescribing PrEP.
+There are several GPs in and around Perth prescribing PrEP.
 Although PrEP can be prescribed by any GP, some might not know about it.
 Community groups such as PrEP’D For Change and PAN (PrEPaccessNOW) provide interactive maps for you to locate a prescriber near you.

-If you are experiencing financial hardship and are unable to afford PrEP, PAN offers an assistance coupon scheme to help cover the cost.
+If you are unable to afford PrEP for any reason, PAN offers an assistance coupon scheme to provide free PrEP.

 PrEP is a program

 Using PrEP is just one step in maintaining a sexual health strategy.
 This involves taking one pill every day and seeing your GP or attending a sexual health clinic every three months for a full sexual health check-up that will test for HIV as well as other STIs.